Future-Electronics-Design-Center/hedgehog-blinky_soc/README.md

 ## 3. Getting started - Propel SDK

+Startup Lattice Propel v2023.2 to build the software design.
+Propel will first ask for the location of your workspace.
+The exact location isn't critical and can be created wherever you prefer.
+For convenience, the folder workspace/ is included in the .gitignore for this repository so you can create a workspace folder within the folder of this reference design repository.
+Once the workspace has been created, the software project needs to be "imported" into the workspace.
+From the File menu, select the "Import..." item.
+From the import dialog, expand the "General" folder and select "Existing Projects into Workspace".
+Make sure the "Select root directory:" options is selected and then click the "Browse..." button to the blinky_sw folder.
+The blinky_soc project should be detected and selected in the Projects window.
+Click the "Finish" button to complete the import.

 ## 4. Configuring the FPGA

 Use the Lattice Programmer (accessible from Radiant) to program the FPGA via the J3 micro-USB connector.
 Use the default "Fast Configuration" programming operation to write the bitstream directly to the FPGA configuration SRAM.
 See the section [Storing Bitstream to Flash]() for directions on storing the configuration image to the internal configuration flash.